-Nurture your learners’ interests and listen to what they have to say
+Use persuasive writing to nurture your learners’ interests and listen to what they have to say.

-Expressing one’s point of view or taking a standpoint on an issue is very important, especially in an ESL class, and students need to acquire the necessary techniques to express their view supported with relevant arguments.
-From my experience as an ESL teacher, justifying one’s reasoning is not always an easy task for students.
-Logical thinking is a skill that learners should be able to use across disciplines.
-That is why persuasive writing is a very good exercise to develop and reinforce students’ ability of formulating clear and coherent ideas to justify their position on any issue.
+Expressing one’s point of view or taking a standpoint on an issue is an important skill, and students need to acquire the necessary techniques to express their view supported with relevant arguments.
+From my experience as an ESL teacher, justifying one’s reasoning is not always an easy task for ESL learners.
+Logical thinking is a skill that students should be able to use across disciplines.
+That is why persuasive writing is an essential part of the ESL curriculum.
+It helps learners develop their ability to justify their position on an issue by using solid arguments and to write clear, well-organized, and coherent ideas.
 In addition, let us not forget that most teenagers always have an opinion about things, so why not nurture their interests and listen to what they have to say?
+But how can we take our learners' persuasive writing skills to the next level?

 What is included in this guided writing pack?

-This resource, which is also available in online version for Google Docs™, features two persuasive essays/opinion text essays (text models/mentor texts) and a deconstructed step-by-step-guide modelling the steps of writing an introduction, formulating a clear position on an issue, writing supporting paragraphs, and a conclusion to persuade (purpose) the reader of one's point of view.
+This resource, which is also available in online version for Google Docs™, features two persuasive mentor texts and a deconstructed step-by-step-guide modelling the steps of writing an introduction, formulating a clear position on an issue, writing supporting paragraphs, and a conclusion to convince the reader of one's point of view.

 ♦Extra practice for planning phase (student worksheet)